flayner2/TaIGa/README.md

 greater (eg. python3.7) installed or that the command "python" is an alias for any python version >= 3.6.
 In those cases, running TaIGa with only "python" instead of "python3.6" is totally fine.

-To run TaIGa, on your command line, from the TaIGa root directory, type the following:
+First, clone or download this repository.
+Then, to run TaIGa on your command line, from the TaIGa root directory, type the following:

 ```shell
 $ python3.6 -m taiga [input file] [output path] [valid e-mail] --[optional arguments]